-I came across adding cornstarch to sugar cookie dough, and this has now become my addition to sugar cookie recipes.
-Cornstarch is said to soften the harsh proteins in flour and make the cookie more soft.
+I came across adding cornstarch to sugar cookie dough, and this has now become my addiction to sugar cookie recipes.
+Cornstarch is said to soften the harsh proteins in the flour and make the cookie softer.
 Because we don’t want the cookies too crisp with the cherry filling, this is perfect!

 Always cream your butter, sugar until fluffy, and then add your egg and egg yolk, making sure there aren’t clumps of butter.
 Not completing this step will suffer the finished cookie because you’ll have uneven amounts of fat in the dough.

 Jessica brought me this very tasty cherry curd all the way from England.
 Oh, so tart and sweet at the same time!
 Curd is not like jam or jelly.
-A bit more dense, and much smoother.
+A bit denser, and much smoother.
 I’m sure you could find something similar in your favorite specialty grocery store.

 A beautiful heart shaped cookie, filled with delicious cherry curd.
 Great for a tea party!